wayneeseguin/graft/doc/operators.md

 Usage: `(( empty hash|map|array|list|string ))`

 This operator empties out the contents of the parent.
-Due to `spruce`'s merging semantics, it can be a little tricky sometimes to overwrite an array with an empty aray, or a map with an empty map.
+Due to `graft`'s merging semantics, it can be a little tricky sometimes to overwrite an array with an empty aray, or a map with an empty map.
 Use this as a handy shortcut.